MicrosoftDocs/memdocs/sccm/core/understand/supported-configurations-for-ltsb.md

 |Version 14.04 LTS x64|ccm-Universalx64.&lt;build\>.tar|

 ### Exchange Server connector
- The LTSB supports limited management of devices that connect to your Exchange Server, without installing client software.
+ The LTSB supports limited management of devices that connect to your Exchange Server instance, without installing client software.
 For more information, see [Manage mobile devices with System Center Configuration Manager and Exchange](/sccm/mdm/deploy-use/manage-mobile-devices-with-exchange-activesync).

  **Requirements and limitations:**